-Over the planning horizon of the financial forecast, the County will continue to confront a variety of challenges beyond the COVID-19 pandemic.
+Over the planning horizon of the financial forecast, the County will continue to confront a variety of challenges.
 In addition to challenges from an uncertain economy, actions at the Federal and State levels continue to cause concern to County management.
 These challenges will require the County to continue to concentrate on a variety of core financial guidelines, as outlined in the following section.